Suspect (1987 film)

 Suspect is a 1987 American legal thriller film directed by Peter Yates and starring Cher, Dennis Quaid and Liam Neeson.
 Other notable cast members include John Mahoney, Joe Mantegna, Fred Melamed and Philip Bosco.

 In the film, a female law clerk investigates an old case and questions the trial judge.
 Shortly afterward, the judge commits suicide and the clerk is murdered.
 A deaf-mute Vietnam veteran is charged with the murder, but a public defender and a political lobbyist suspect that he has not killed anyone.
-The dead judge's cassette tape recordings reveal that he was involved in an intentional wrongful conviction nearly two decades ago, and the clerk was killed to cover up that confession.

 Plot

-A law clerk stumbled onto something while working on the transcripts of a 17-year old case.
-She approached the trial judge, who gave her a cassette tape before committing suicide.
-The clerk was found murdered shortly after.
+Elizabeth Quinn, a law clerk, stumbles onto something while working on the transcripts of a 17-year old case.
+She approaches the trial judge, who gives her a cassette tape before committing suicide.
+The clerk is found murdered shortly thereafter.

-A homeless man was accused of the murder after being caught with the clerk’s wallet and a large knife.
-To face trial, the homeless man was assigned a public defender, Kathleen Riley (Cher).
+A homeless man is accused of the murder after being caught with the clerk's wallet and a large knife.
+To face trial, the homeless man is assigned a public defender, Kathleen Riley.

-Political lobbyist Eddie Sanger (Dennis Quaid) wanted to get out of jury duty but impressed Riley with his extreme attention to detail.
-Riley did not believe the homeless man, a violent left-handed deaf-mute Vietnam veteran, was the murderer and reluctantly teamed up with Sanger hoping to find the real murderer.
-Judge Matthew Helms (John Mahoney) wanted a speedy trial for personal reasons and denied Riley’s request for more time to investigate the death of a potential witness.
+Political lobbyist Eddie Sanger wants to get out of jury duty but impresses Riley with his extreme attention to detail.
+Riley does not believe the homeless man, a violent left-handed deaf-mute Vietnam veteran, was the murderer and reluctantly teams up with Sanger to find the real murderer.
+Judge Matthew Helms wants a speedy trial for personal reasons and denies Riley's request for more time to investigate the death of a potential witness.

-Riley discovered the cassette tape in the law clerk’s car and listened to the confession recorded by the judge who committed suicide.
-Armed with the tape, Riley revealed in court that Helms was the prosecutor "fixing" the case discovered by the law clerk.
-Riley further revealed that Helms was the real murderer.
+Riley discovers the cassette tape in the law clerk's car and listens to the confession recorded by the judge who committed suicide.
+Armed with the tape, Riley reveals in court that Helms was the prosecutor "fixing" the case discovered by the law clerk.
+Riley further reveals that Helms was the real murderer.
+Riley and Sanger, who became romantically involved during the trial, celebrate in her office.